phiresky/masters-thesis/manuscript.md

 aggregation, and attentive aggregation.
 Our main goal is to compare these methods with regards to their training performance and sample efficiency.

-We first give an overview over related literature of all the preliminaries we need for our work in @sec:preliminaries, including the environments / tasks we consider, the background for the aggregation methods we use, and the reinforcement learning algorithms.
-Then, we describe the details of our contribution in @sec:contribution with details about the policy architecture and the different aggregation methods.
-Our experimental setup, including the specific environments we use to carry out our experiments are described in
+We first give an overview over all the preliminaries we need for our work in
+@sec:preliminaries, including the background for the aggregation methods we use, and the reinforcement learning algorithms.
+Next we describe related work in
+@sec:relatedwork.
+Then, we describe the details of our contribution in
+@sec:contribution with details about the policy architecture and the different aggregation methods.
+Our experimental setup, including the specific environments we use to carry out our experiments are described in @sec:experiments.
-@sec:experiments.
 Finally, we show and interpret the results of our experiments in @sec:results and talk about the conclusions we can draw from the experiments as well as the potential for future work in @sec:conclusion.

 ## Preliminaries {#sec:preliminaries}